Falcons' Kyle Pitts living his dream: 'I’ve been wanting to play in the NFL my whole life'

 Kyle Pitts made history in the spring when the Atlanta Falcons chose him with the No. 4 pick of the NFL Draft.
 It was the highest a tight end has ever been selected in NFL history.

-As the Falcons go through an ebb in their franchise’s history currently, Pitts is relishing the chance to become a fully-fledged NFL player.
+As the Falcons currently go through an ebb in their franchise’s history, Pitts is relishing the chance to become a fully-fledged NFL player.
 It’s everything he’s ever dreamed of.

 CLICK HERE FOR MORE SPORTS COVERAGE ON FOXNEWS.COM